Deploy a Single DirectAccess Server Using the Getting Started Wizard

 Configuring DirectAccess server settings—This phase includes steps for configuring DirectAccess client computers, the DirectAccess server, infrastructure servers, management and application servers.

 Verifying the deployment—This phase includes steps to verify that the deployment is working as required.

 For detailed deployment steps, see Install and Configure Basic DirectAccess.

-Deploying a single Remote Access server provides the following benefits:
+Deploying a single Remote Access server provides the following:

-Ease-of-access.
-You can configure managed client computers running Windows 10, Windows 8.1, Windows 8, or Windows 7, as DirectAccess clients.
-These clients can access internal network resources via DirectAccess anytime they're located on the Internet without needing to log in to a VPN connection.
-Client computers that aren't running one of these operating systems can connect to the internal network by using traditional VPN connections.
+Ease-of-access—You can configure managed client computers running Windows 8.1, Windows 8, and Windows® 7 as DirectAccess clients.
+These clients can access internal network resources via DirectAccess any time they are located on the Internet without needing to log in to a VPN connection.
+Client computers that are not running one of these operating systems can connect to the internal network by using traditional VPN connections.

 Roles and features included in this scenario